-Pot roast with tender braised beef and chunky carrots and potatoes is loaded with comforting flavor and is easy to make.
-Since it calls for a relatively inexpensive cut of beef, it’s also budget-friendly making it a real homerun!
+My Classic Pot Roast with tender braised beef and chunky carrots and potatoes is loaded with comforting flavor and is easy to make.
+I like to use chuck roast for pot roast.
+It’s a relatively inexpensive cut of beef which makes it a real homerun!

 Overhead shot of fully cooked pot roast and vegetables in Dutch oven.

-My classic pot roast recipe is not only easy to make, but the methods I highlight below help yield maximum flavor, super tender beef, and the best pot roast sauce you’ve ever had!
+My classic pot roast (otherwise known as Yankee Pot Roast) is not only easy to make, but the methods I highlight below help yield maximum flavor, super tender beef, and the best pot roast sauce you’ve ever had!

 Recipe Ingredients